 What about the Pyrenees?

-As of now, I have not yet gathered a lot of ‘intel’ on the Pyrenees.
-I very nearly organized another Tour located in the area, but that plan didn’t make it, in favor of another Giro.
+Until now, I have not yet gathered a lot of ‘intel’ on the Pyrenees.
+I very nearly organized another Tour de France located in the area, but that plan didn’t make it, in favor of another Giro.

 However, I most likely will get there eventually…